min2ha/ukwa-site/content/target/54596/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Can a Conservative and DUP pact work?

 Can a Conservative and DUP pact possibly govern for the life of this Parliament?
 They face a long, precarious high wire act if they attempt to do so, and they - and any alternative alliance - will be beset by troubles and entanglements at every turn.